How to recover lost sales with abandoned checkout emails

 - Go with a subject line of “Your saved items will expire soon” or “Would you like to finish your checkout before these items are gone?”

-- Prominently show the items within the email.
+- Prominently show the items.

 Abandoned checkout email #3

-Now is the time to give them additional reasons to complete the purchase.
+Wait four to seven days before sending the third reminder.
+Now is the time to give additional reasons to complete the purchase.

 How to do it: